 Even the ground was rotten—fallen leaves, wet with rain, squelched under Jonathan’s feet as he hurried after them.

-“Stay here!” he called to Palmer, Kass, and Lockwood, who halted at the door.
+“Stay here!” he called to Palmer, Kas, and Lockwood, who halted at the door.
 “We’ll be back in a moment.”

 He was already losing Miss Monday and Rémy, whose silhouettes were disappearing into the fog and the dark.
 Dawn was beginning to break, a vermilion streak across the horizon, while the slender sickle-like blade of a crescent moon still hung from the sky, but the fog seemed to devour all light.
 It gave everything a yellowed appearance, like an aged photograph.